cloudnativeapp/charts/README_en.md

 This is the place where we open source Helm charts hosted on [Cloud Native App Hub](https://developer.aliyun.com/hub), short for AppHub.
 The AppHub is a mirror of [Helm Hub](https://hub.helm.sh) hosted in China, fully open source & non-profit, and developed by three engineers from Alibaba Cloud with their 20% time.

-The reason we want to do this is: there're many container image URLs (e.g. gcr.io, quay.io) and Charts repo (e.g. storage.googleapis.com, AWS S3) are not available due to "networking issue" in China, which makes `helm install` is impossible.
+The reason we want to do this is: there're many container image URLs (e.g. gcr.io, quay.io) and Charts repo (e.g. storage.googleapis.com, AWS S3) are not available due to "networking issue", which makes `helm install` is impossible in China.

 ## Getting Started <a name = "getting_started"></a>

-To add the charts repo for your Helm client, run:
+To add the charts repo for your Helm, run:

 ```
 helm repo add apphub https://apphub.aliyuncs.com